Unicycle hockey: History

 The first known instance of hockey on unicycles is a short segment in the 1925 film Variety, which shows two performers on a stage, one using a field hockey stick to push a ball around.

-In 1960, unicycle hockey was mentioned as one of the activities of the Albuquerque Unicycle Club, founded in 1957, and then the only known unicycle club in the United States.
+In 1960, unicycle hockey was mentioned as one of the activities of the Albuquerque Unicycle Club, founded in 1957, and then the only known unicycle club in both United States and the world.
 In 1971, the game was being played in Japan.

 In 1976, a unicycle hockey club called 'Wheel People' was founded in California and ran for about ten years.
 In 1985, LaHiMo became the first German unicycle hockey club, based in Langenfeld.
 The first British Unicycle Hockey team of the modern era was formed by the apprentices of David Mariner, a manufacturer of DM Unicycles, by the company DM Engineering, in Wimborne, Dorset, U.K. The formation of LUNIS, a north London based team in 1987, meant that competitive Unicycle Hockey matches could be played in the U.K., with a national competition in 1988 at Covent Garden in London, won by LUNIS.
 In 1990, Jens Stemminger founded the Uniwheelers in Bremen.
 Radlos was the third German club, in Frankfurt from 1991, and others soon followed, leading to the foundation of the German league, still the world's largest.

 In the early 1990s, the sport was introduced to Switzerland by Jojo Mühlmeyer, a Lahimo/Radlos pioneer.

 The first European championship was held at the European Juggling Convention in Birmingham in the United Kingdom, in September 1993.

 The following year, the first unicycle hockey world championships took place at Unicon VII in Minneapolis, in the United States, won by Germany.
 Every Unicon since has included a hockey championships.
 The current world champions, from Unicon XIX in Ansan, Korea, are Swiss Team.